tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 8 million (`7932877.pdf`).
 We added a `.pdf` file extension to every file.

 # Errata
 We are aware that the following PDFs are missing from the corpus.
-There were caused by sporadic S3 write exceptions during the fetching and refetching.
+Their omission was caused by rare and sporadic S3 write exceptions during the fetching and refetching.

 | File name  | sha256                                                           |